-- 1. United States exercises its first challenge. - 2.
-Defendant exercises his or her first and second challenges. - 3.
-United States exercises its second challenge. - 4.
-Defendant exercises his or her third and fourth challenges. - 5.
-United States exercises its third challenge. - 6.
-Defendant exercises his or her fifth and sixth challenges. - 7.
-United States exercises its fourth challenge. - 8.
-Defendant exercises his or her seventh and eighth challenges.

-- 9. United States exercises its fifth challenge. - 10.
-Defendant exercises his or her ninth challenge. - 11.
-United States exercises its sixth challenge. - 12.
-Defendant exercises his or her tenth challenge.
+- 1. United States exercises its first challenge - 2.
+Defendant exercises his/her first and second challenges - 3.
+United States exercises its second challenge - 4.
+Defendant exercises his/her third and fourth challenges - 5.
+United States exercises its third challenge - 6.
+Defendant exercises his/her fifth and sixth challenges - 7.
+United States exercises its fourth challenge - 8.
+Defendant exercises his/her seventh and eighth challenges - 9.
+United States exercises its fifth challenge - 10.
+Defendant exercises his/her ninth challenge - 11.
+United States exercises its sixth challenge - 12.
+Defendant exercises his/her tenth challenge

-If either party "passes," (i.e. forgoes to exercise a challenge in the order prescribed), that party has thereby "used" one challenge.
+If either party "passes," (i.e., forgoes to exercise a challenge in the order prescribed), that party has thereby "used" the challenge(s).